MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/jupyter-quick-report.md

 For more information about authentication, check out the [github wiki page](https://github.com/microsoft/powerbi-jupyter/wiki#authenticate-to-power-bi-and-acquire-an-access-token).

-## Create and render a Quick visualize instance
+## Create and render a quick visualize instance

 Create a `QuickVisualize` instance from the [DataFrame you created](#create-a-pandas-dataframe).
 Use the `get_dataset_config` utility method to help create a [`dataset_create_config`](/javascript/api/powerbi/powerbi-models/idatasetcreateconfiguration) object from the pandas DataFrame.
 If you're using a DataFrame other than pandas, parse the data yourself.